This chapter contains:

 “– just don't put up with people's you-know-what, I know.
 If that doesn't count, hmm...”

-“Hasn't there been any time I've come to you just stewing about something?”
+“Hasn't there been anything where I've come to you afterwards just stewing about something?”

 “If you have, I'm not sure I can tell the difference?
 There's been a few times when I thought you were upset for real, but when we –”